Recipe by Marina

-"Because this salad is so simple, fresh, top quality ingredients are important." — Marina
+"Because this salad is so simple, fresh, top-quality tomatoes and mozzarella are important."

 Watch video tips and tricks